 Rating: 3.5 / 5 | Keywords: middle-grade, fantasy, witches

-The Gingerbread Witch is a middle-grade fantasy novel that follows the story of Maud, a young witchling created from enchanted gingerbread by Mother Agatha.
-The tale takes a unique spin on classic fairy tales, incorporating elements from Hansel and Gretel and Little Red Riding Hood.
-When Mother Agatha is pushed into the cottage's oven by witch hunters, Maud embarks on a perilous journey into the Shadelands to retrieve the First Witch's spellbook.
-Along the way, she encounters witch hunters, befriends magical creatures, and discovers the complexities of good versus evil.
+The Gingerbread Witch is a fantasy book for middle-grade readers about Maud, a young witch made from magical gingerbread by Mother Agatha.
+It combines classic fairy tales like Hansel and Gretel and Little Red Riding Hood.
+After witch hunters push Mother Agatha into an oven, Maud sets off on a dangerous journey into the Shadelands to get the First Witch's spellbook.
+On her adventure, she meets witch hunters, makes friends with magical creatures, and learns about the struggle between good and evil.

 0 Comments